-The Jewish Cultural Society gathers for baby and child naming, Bar/Bat Mitzvahs, Weddings and Funerals/Memorial Services.
-Our Madrikha works with each individual and family to craft a ceremony and experience that meets the needs of the people involved and to reflect our Jewish heritage, while remaining respectful to other traditions.
+The Jewish Cultural Society gathers for baby and child naming, b’nei mitzvah, weddings, and funerals/memorial services.
+Our madrikha works with each individual and family to craft a ceremony and experience that meets the needs of the people involved and to reflect our Jewish heritage while remaining respectful to other traditions.

 The Secular Humanistic Jewish movement provides identical ceremonies for boy and girl babies.
-In a brief ceremony written by the parents with the help of Julie Gales, our Madrikha, the baby is named and good wishes are proffered for her or his future.
+In a brief ceremony written by the parents with the help of Julie Gales, our madrikha, the baby is named and good wishes are proffered for her or his future.
 The ceremony can be private or open to the community.
-Babies may be named at home, at the Jewish Community Center, or during a First Friday Shabbes Gathering.
+Babies may be named at home, at the Jewish Community Center, or during a First Friday Shabbat gathering.
 If a circumcision will be performed, it is generally done in the hospital before the baby comes home.

-The JCS Bar/Bat Mitzvah program is a unique and meaningful experience for the young adult and their families.
-Candidates work very hard for two years to earn the privilege of becoming Bar and Bat Mitzvah.
-Learn more
+The JCS b’nei mitzvah program is a unique and meaningful experience for the young adult and their families.
+Candidates work very hard for two years to earn the privilege of becoming b’nei mitzvah.

-Adults wishing to confirm their Jewish commitment, or to make a public commitment to Jewish life, may celebrate such a ceremony after appropriate study and action.
+Adults wishing to confirm their Jewish commitment or to make a public commitment to Jewish life, may celebrate such a ceremony after appropriate study and action.
 The ceremony is written by the participants with the help of Julie Gales.
-The ceremony may be conducted on a Saturday morning or during a First Friday Shabbes Gathering.
+The ceremony may be conducted on a Saturday morning or during a First Friday Shabbat gathering.

-Wedding ceremonies are written by the couple with help from our JCS Madrikha, Julie Gales, who is ordained by the Leadership Conference of Secular Humanistic Jews.
+Wedding ceremonies are written by the couple with help from Julie Gales, who is ordained by the Leadership Conference of Secular Humanistic Jews.
 Ceremonies honor and integrate Jewish traditions (chuppah, wine, breaking of the cup) and can incorporate traditions from multiple cultures.
 The goal of the wedding ceremony is to celebrate the loving union of two people.
-We celebrate interfaith, intercultural and same-sex marriage.
+We celebrate interfaith, intercultural, and same-sex marriage.
 Co-officiations are welcome.

 Funerals and Memorial Observances